22 Bold and Beautiful Celebrity Afros That Helped Define Black History

 Nina Simone

-The boundary-breaking singer and activist lead the charge in embracing black beauty on a global platform in the '60s and '70s.
+The boundary-breaking singer and activist led the charge in embracing black beauty on a global platform in the ’60s and ’70s.

 Photo: